frc-2175/knowledge/content/Glossary/Driver Station.md

 ![[Pasted image 20241206210228.png]]

-The Driver Station program sends joystick information to the robot for [[Teleoperated|teleoperated]] control, and collects logs and metrics from the robot, such as the robot's [[Battery|battery]] level.
+The Driver Station program sends joystick information to the robot for [[Teleoperated Period (Teleop)|teleoperated]] control, and collects logs and metrics from the robot, such as the robot's [[Battery|battery]] level.

 **Important notes:**